uberllama/api_presenter/README.md

 A much longer readme is coming, including best practices and cautions, but in the meantime lets keep it simple...

-When creating RESTful APIs for web or mobile clients, there are a couple of common use cases that have emerged:
+When creating RESTful APIs for web or mobile clients, there are a couple of desirable endpoint behaviors:

-* Allow inclusion of associated data to mitigate number of requests
 * Include permissions so that the client can intelligently draw its UI (ex: edit/delete buttons), while maintaining a single source of truth
+* Allow inclusion of associated data to mitigate total number of requests

 ApiPresenter does both of these things, plus a bit more.